hankdh/httpatch/README.md

 4. Click **Add New Rule** to add rules for modifying responses.

 5. Double-click a rule in the list to edit it.

+## To do list
+- [] Add XML support
+- [] Be able to change requests aswell
+- [] Automatically change proxy settings when starting/running